brash99/JAMLIB/README.md

 distributions in the nucleon, as well as the collinear parton to hadron fragmentation functions.

 NOTE: Only python version is available.
-LHAPDF and fortran lib is comming soon!
+LHAPDF and fortran code will be available soon!

 ## Quick start
 The codes can be downloaded in two ways